Thank you for a great 2018 season! We’ll start up again in May 2019 with six months of residencies, including monthly public events with the authors.

-Aspen Words is proud to present our 2018 Writers in Residence lineup.
 Each author will spend one month in Woody Creek, Colorado, working on a project-in-progress, and will read and discuss their work at free community events held monthly from May through October at Hooch Craft Cocktail Bar in Aspen.
-Two author events also will be held at The Temporary in Basalt.
+Some author events may also be held downvalley at The Temporary in Basalt.
 Though these events are free and open to the public, donations at the door are encouraged.

 MAY – Alex Mar

 PUBLIC TALK + READING: Tuesday, May 22 @ 5:30 p.m. | HOOCH, Aspen